cristian-guerrero/legion-go-tricks/README.md

 - TDP control can be done either via Decky Plugin or steam-patch
 - RGB control works via Decky Plugin
 - suspend-resume works
-- all standard hardawre (wifi, bluetooth, sound, etc) works
+- all standard hardware (wifi, bluetooth, sound, etc) works

 Some of the things you find in this document may be unofficial changes to original software